kcudding/ecotheory.github.io/teach/density-dependent.md

 * **Note**: Do not think of carrying capacity as the maximum population size observed.
 A population can exceed K temporarily.

-The carrying capacity is considered to be an equilibrium.
-This equilibrium happens because, when population density is greater than K, mortality exceeds reproduction and the population will decrease to K; when density is less than K, reproduction exceeds mortality and the population increases toward K.

-(*insert the duckweed example on carrying capacity*)

 With all these concepts, now we should look at the logistic population model.

 ##### Logistic growth model